Jocelyne Larocque

-Jocelyne Dawn Marie Larocque (born May 19, 1988) is a Canadian ice hockey player and current independent member of the PWHPA.
-She previously played with the Calgary Inferno and Markham Thunder of the Canadian Women's Hockey League (CWHL), the Calgary Oval X-Treme and Manitoba Maple Leafs of the Western Women's Hockey League (WWHL), and the Minnesota-Duluth Bulldogs of the Western Collegiate Hockey Association (WCHA).
+Jocelyne Dawn Marie Larocque (born May 19, 1988) is a Canadian professional ice hockey player for the Ottawa Charge of the Professional Women's Hockey League (PWHL).
+She previously played in the PWHPA, with the Toronto Sceptres of the PWHL, Calgary Inferno and Markham Thunder of the Canadian Women's Hockey League (CWHL), the Calgary Oval X-Treme and Manitoba Maple Leafs of the Western Women's Hockey League (WWHL), and the Minnesota Duluth Bulldogs of the Western Collegiate Hockey Association (WCHA).
 With the Bulldogs, she was a two-time NCAA Women's Ice Hockey Tournament champion (2008, 2010).
-Larocque is of Métis heritage and was the first indigenous athlete to participate in the women's ice hockey tournament at the Winter Olympics.
+Larocque is of Métis heritage and was the first Indigenous athlete to participate in the women's ice hockey tournament at the Winter Olympics.

-Playing career
+Early life

 Larocque played hockey and basketball from 2002 to 2004 at College Lorette Collegiate in Manitoba.
 During the 2003–04 season, she became the first female player to appear in the Winnipeg High School Boys League.
 Larocque attended the Hockey Manitoba Program of Excellence Camp from June 25 to 27, 2004.
 Larocque competed for Manitoba at the 2003 Esso Women's Nationals in Saskatoon as the Manitoba team finished eighth.
 In January 2005, she was a member of the Manitoba team that participated in the Canadian National Women's Under-18 Championship in Salmon Arm, BC.
 Manitoba finished fifth, but Larocque was honoured as Top Defenceman.
 She won the WWHL championship with the Calgary Oval X-Treme in 2005.